WebOrigami/docs/src/content/language/hello.md

 }}
 </figure>

-The _root_ of this tree is the circle on the left.
+Some terminology: The _root_ of this tree is the circle on the left.
 The branch has a label or name, which we'll call a _key_, and that leads to a node or _value_.
-In many cases the key is a text string like "index.html", but it can also be a number or something else.
-The value here happens to be a text string ("Hello, world!"), but values can be anything: an image, a data file, etc.
+In cases like this, the key "index.html" is a text string, but a key could be a number or something else.
+The value here ("Hello, world!") also happens to be a string, but values can be anything: an image, a data file, etc.

+File names often contain periods so, unlike many programming languages, Origami lets you include periods in a key like `index.html`.

+The Origami server lets you immediately browse this tree.
+The server can produce the kind of diagram shown above so you can confirm your site's structure and explore what you're building.

+_Key points: An Origami file provides a concise way to define a site.
+You can interact with your site immediately and view it as an interactive diagram._

-## Conceptualizing websites as trees
+## Websites as trees

 We often design and browse websites a single page at a time, but you can step back and consider _all_ the pages on a site as a tree of pages and other resources.

-The <a href="/demos/aboutUs/" target="_blank">sample About Us site</a> defines a small set of pages:
+Example: the small <a href="/demos/aboutUs/" target="_blank">About Us</a> site defines has the following pages:

 - A home page.
 That page's URL [ends in a slash](/demos/aboutUs/), which in this case is a synonym for [index.html](/demos/aboutUs/index.html).
 - Pages about different people, with URLs like [team/Alice.html](/demos/aboutUs/team/Alice.html).